-Now lets talk finger space.
+Now let’s talk finger space.
 Sometimes when you put a glove on it feels tight, sometimes loose.
 The Dakine Bronco Glove fit just right.
-Find out more in my Dakine Bronco review below:

 Dakine Bronco Glove Review

 The finger space on these Dakine gloves is perfect lengthways as well as the width.
 The palm is not baggy.
 This provides precision pinch action when you’re fishing around the inside of your bag, adjusting your goggles or erecting a probe or shovel.
-These gloves are great for long hikes when you’re holding your skis or snowboard.
+The Dakine Bronco GORE-TEX Gloves are great for long hikes when you’re holding your skis or snowboard.

 During the spring they can get quite wet.
 Once the 230g fleece lining gets saturated, it’s all over.
 Both from sweat and from wet snow.
-The problem with these gloves is that they hold in all of the steamy, sweaty water just as well as its kept out.
+The problem with the Dakine Bronco Gloves is that they hold in all of the steamy, sweaty water just as well as its kept out.

-The Dakine Bronco ($64.95) is a great all around utility gloves for your dry winter days ranging from 15F to 40F.
+The Dakine Bronco ($64.95) is a great all-around utility glove for your dry winter days ranging from 15F to 40F.
 I would highly recommend these for those shoveling the drive and bringing the kids to the hill to make a jump.
 Or, for those who want versatility on the mountain and who can also afford a glove for the extremely low temps of winter.

 Need more glove ideas?
-We put together a list of our favorite snowboard gloves for just about every condition the mountain can throw at you.
+We put together a list of the best snowboard gloves for just about every condition the mountain can throw at you.